Connect with us

 What happens if I receive a Provincial Support Letter for an Open Work permit?

-Foreign nationals who receive a letter from their provincial or territorial authority that authorizes them to apply to extend their temporary resident status need to then submit an application for a new work permit to IRCC.
+Foreign nationals who receive a letter from their provincial or territorial authority that authorizes them to apply to extend their temporary resident status need to then apply for a new work permit to IRCC.
 If this new work permit is approved, then you will have a two year open work permit that enables you to remain legally working in Canada.
-During this two year period of time, the PNP program that you applied to will assess your application and determine whether or not to issue you a Provincial Nomination Certificate.
+During these two years, the PNP program that you applied to will assess your application and determine whether or not to issue you a Provincial Nomination Certificate.
 If you receive the PNP Certificate, then you are eligible to apply to IRCC to become a Permanent Resident.

 If your new work permit is not approved, then you have likely lost the opportunity to remain in Canada.
-For this reason, it’s critical that your open work permit application is prepared properly, and submitted before the program expires on Dec 31, 2024.
+For this reason, your open work permit application must be prepared properly, and submitted before the program expires on Dec 31, 2024.

 I did not receive a Support Letter for an Open Work permit and my work permit is expiring.
 What are my options?